17-year-old killed, 4 hurt in stabbings on Wisconsin river | Entertainment

 17-year-old killed, 4 hurt in stabbings on Wisconsin river

-A Minnesota teenager died and four other people were critically wounded after being stabbed while tubing down a Wisconsin river, authorities said.St.
-Croix County Sheriff Scott Knudson the victims and suspect, a 52-year-old Minnesota man, were all on the Apple River when the attack happened Saturday afternoon.
+A Minnesota teenager died and four other people were seriously hurt after being stabbed while tubing down a Wisconsin river, authorities said.St.
+Croix County Sheriff Scott Knudson said the victims and suspect, a 52-year-old Prior Lake, Minnesota man, were all on the Apple River when the attack happened Saturday afternoon.

 - Country: